osmosis-labs/docs/docs/overview/integrate/rpc.md

 # Interact with RPC endpoints

 As shown on the RPC specifications, there are different endpoints to communicate with the Osmosis chain.
-Unlike the LCD rest api, the RPC endpoints provide genereic endpoints to communicate with the various modules available.
+Unlike the LCD rest api, the RPC endpoints provide generic endpoints to communicate with the various modules available.
 For example the [ABCI Query](/api?v=RPC#/operations/abci_query) allows you the query different data from Osmosis.

 For more information please read generating, [signing and boradcasting transactions.] https://docs.cosmos.network/v0.46/run-node/txs.html on the cosmos-sdk docs.

 ## Querying the ABCI Query with Javascript via Telescope

 If you are looking to query, sign and broadcast transactions using Javascript.
 Telescope and OsmoJS make this very easy.
-The following is a very simple example of you could acomplish this using Telescope.
+The following is a very simple example of you could accomplish this using Telescope.

 ## Setting up Telescope
 ```bash